-As part of the first generation to inherit the Revolution, these writers helped shape the new nation's cultural identity.In their work and their personal lives, these writers grappled with the lasting significance of April 19, 1775 and some of the unresolved issues of the American Revolution, notably slavery.
-While in the house in the 1840s, the Alcott family aided at least one run-away slave on his flight to freedom.The Wayside is now a site on the National Underground Railroad Network to Freedom.
+As part of the first generation to inherit the Revolution, these early writers helped shape the new nation's cultural identity even as they struggled with the Revolution's legacy and the unresolved issue of slavery.
+While in the house in the 1840s, the Alcott family aided at least one freedom seeker on his flight to freedom.The Wayside is now a site on the National Underground Railroad Network to Freedom.

-Last updated: May 24, 2016
+Last updated: May 12, 2021